 I love music, and play several musical instruments, so I think I would have done something musical – perhaps a clarinet teacher.

 What do you think the role of the research nurse will look like in 20 years time?

 You mean nurses won’t have been replaces by faceless autobots?
 In my halcyon vision of research embedded within the NHS, I see research nurses as fully integrated multi-disciplinary team members where their skill and expertise is recognised and valued.
 Of course, the mountains of paper will have been replaced with hand held devices, and patients will be more responsible for completing their own SAEs/concomitant meds for example, giving research nurses more time to act as autonomous practitioners, responsible for taking decisions about the care of their patients.

 Anne Croudass is a Lead Research Nurse at Cancer Research UK.
 She manages, mentors, supports and inspires Cancer Research UK Senior Nurses at 18 cancer centres across the UK.
-Her team are always grateful for her enthusiasm for the contribution of research nurses to the research agenda in the UK but also for her positivity and humour that seem to put the challenges of clinical research into perspective and the work a little bit more fun.← Research Nurse career interviews: research nursing, a career choice with opportunities Research Nurse career interviews: 5 mins with Debbie Beirne, Nurse Consultant in Leeds →
+Her team are always grateful for her enthusiasm for the contribution of research nurses to the research agenda in the UK but also for her positivity and humour that seem to put the challenges of clinical research into perspective and the work a little bit more fun.← The quality of informed consent in clinical trials Research Nurse career interviews: 5 mins with Debbie Beirne, Nurse Consultant in Leeds →